MusicDataset/md_homepage/content/musics/s/SonatainCMinorK.84(1)-Domenico Scarlatti.md

 ---
-title: Domenico Scarlatti - Sonata in C Minor K. 84 (1)
+title: Sonata in C Minor K. 84 (1)
 description: This is the description for Sonata in C Minor K. 84 by Domenico Scarlatti
 composers: [Domenico Scarlatti]
 periods: [Baroque]